Steps for Submitting a Research Proposal

 - If your proposal is for the PINNACLE Registry, review PINNACLE Registry Data Completeness information.
 Because the PINNACLE Registry database is comprised of relevant registry data fields extracted from electronic health records, data completeness can vary depending on the data element.

-- Review The National Cardiovascular Data Registry (NCDR) Data Quality Brief: The NCDR Data Quality Program in 2012, published in the Journal of the American College of Cardiology (JACC), to better understand NCDR’s data quality.
+- Review the article The National Cardiovascular Data Registry (NCDR) Data Quality Brief: The NCDR Data Quality Program in 2012, published in the Journal of the American College of Cardiology, to better understand NCDR’s data quality.

 - Determine which funding source you will select on your RPA: